The Thin Blue Line (1988 film): Style

 The film makes use of dramatic re-enactments, a composed score, and interview testimony that takes the place of a narrator.

 Morris is often credited with re-purposing film noir aesthetic to the documentary format.
 Film scholar Charles Musser has credited Morris for using 'fiction film' techniques in The Thin Blue Line.
 Morris himself has claimed all of his films are brazenly "anti-vérité" in style.
+Morris presented the characters like in fiction films, not typical documentaries.
+He chose not to include official labels for the interviewees, allowing viewers to determine who is who throughout the film.
+He includes documents, but presents them artistically, ignoring authenticity signs.
+Philip Glass's musical score is played under interviewees' statements, which was unconventional in documentaries, but Morris used it as "movie music" to create a film-like experience.
+Morris has often associated The Thin Blue Line with film noir, further emphasizing its connection to the conventions of fiction filmmaking.

 The film's re-enactment scenes were built carefully from witnesses' statements.
 Morris is commonly credited with the invention of re-enactment scenes in documentary format, though this is untrue.
 Although the film recreates several versions of the shooting, it does not recreate one in which David Harris shoots the officer, the interpretation which it argues is true.

 Production

-Prior to working on this film, Morris worked for several years as a private detective.
+Prior to working on this film, Morris worked for several years as a private detective investigating fraudulent transactions on the stock market in New York City.
 Once fascinated by the Adams/Harris case, he applied those skills to his research on the film.

 Harris was later tried, convicted, and executed for committing the unrelated murder of Mark Walker Mays on September 1, 1985.
 On the weekend of that murder, Morris had an interview scheduled with Harris.
 Morris remarked in an interview with James Hughes: "I often say it's my favorite excuse for missing an appointment: 'I'm sorry, I was off killing someone.'"

-Morris' interview style (that of the subject staring directly into the camera) led to a later invention that his wife termed "the Interrotron".
+Morris's interview style (that of the subject staring directly into the camera) led to a later invention that his wife termed "the Interrotron".
 It was first used in Fast, Cheap & Out of Control (1997), and places Morris behind a curtain staring into one camera, which feeds into a teleprompter-like device on the camera in front of the interviewee, which causes the interviewee to look at and talk to the image of Morris, and, therefore, the camera directly, rather than to a person sitting off to one side.

 The final scene, in which Morris and Harris are only heard, while shots of a tape recorder appear from various angles, was not originally planned.
-Morris' camera broke down on the day of the interview, forcing Morris to use a tape recorder to document the dialogue.
+Morris's camera broke down on the day of the interview, forcing Morris to use a tape recorder to document the dialogue.

 The Corporation for Public Broadcasting, National Endowment for the Arts, Program Development Company Productions Inc., public television stations, and The Chubb Group of Insurance Companies funded the documentary.